Privacy Statement – Australia Supplement

 5. Access to and accuracy of your personal information

 You have a right to request access to your personal information and to request its correction.
-You may request access to any personal information HP holds about you at any time by contacting the APJ Privacy Officer by email at firstname.lastname@example.org or by post:
+You may request access to any personal information HP holds about you at any time by contacting the Privacy Office by email at firstname.lastname@example.org or by post:

 You may also contact HP’s Compliments and Complaints Line by calling us on 1800 625 236 or (02) 8934 4357 between the hours of 8:30am – 5:30pm (Australian Eastern Standard Time) on business days (excluding public holidays).
 Please see the HP Australia Customer Support Charter for further information.